Floating Market Bangkok

 Every Saturday – Sunday.
 Weekday only 2nd, 7th, and 12th days of the lunar calendar

 Be there at 06.30 – 07.00 no tourists

 To Go There

-Take a Tuk-tuk from Amphawa 300 baht 2 ways.
+Take a Tuk-tuk from Amphawa 300 baht, 2 ways.
 Ask your hotel to book the day before.
-Keep in mind tuk-tuk driver is never on time.
+Keep in mind the tuk-tuk driver are not punctual.
 On your way back give him the time you wish to leave, and don’t worry he will be there.
-For those who arrive from Bangkok to Mae Klong railway, folding umbrella market can take a songthaew, 15 minutes ride.
+For those who arrive from Bangkok to Mae Klong railway folding umbrella market can take a songthaew, 15 minutes ride.

 100 km from Bangkok, close to Amphawa, belong to the past and is not a real floating market anymore, but a nice place for photographers.
-Try to be there before 07.30.
-From 09.00, very busy.
-Tourists bus, longtail boats arrive from everywhere, and then it’s more a “bumper cars” than a floating market.
+Try to be there before 07.30. from 09.00, is very crowded when hundred of tourist buses and longtail boats arrive from everywhere, then it becomes more of a “bumper cars” style amusement park than a floating market